training4developers/react_05092016/README.md

 $ gulp
 ```
-4. Open a new terminal window, change to the project folder.
+Step 4: Open a new terminal window, change to the project folder.

-5. From the terminal, run the following command:
+Step 5: From the terminal, run the following command:

 ```bash
 $ gulp server
 ```

-6. Open a web browser, and navigate to http://localhost:3000
+Step 6: Open a web browser, and navigate to http://localhost:3000